-In a nutshell, the writer of Lamb’s Harbinger—Sam Kean—is intellectually an agnostic (because not everything: existence of God, etc. can be proven/disproven empirically); but, bolstered by settled science, and by suprarational or transrational or metaphysical or mystical knowledge in his soul, Kean holds to a Christian Faith best described as post-institutional, egalitarian & communal, paleo-orthodox, “Anabaptish” Quaker.
+In a nutshell, the writer of Lamb’s Harbinger—Sam Kean—is intellectually an agnostic (because not everything: existence of God, etc. can be proven/disproven empirically); but, bolstered by math theory & by settled science, and by suprarational or transrational or metaphysical or mystical knowledge in his soul (see also HERE) Kean holds to a Christian Faith best described as post-institutional, egalitarian & communal, paleo-orthodox, “Anabaptish” Quaker.

 Kean affirms Evolutionary Creationism & in regards to expression of Christianity is:

 - Anabaptist (Arminian: Universal Provision of Atonement, Inclusive Salvation; Ordinances, Church/State separation, Priesthood of the Believer & Communal Hermeneutic, Soul Liberty)